Tax Deductions Are Everywhere -- Do You Know Where to Look?

 - If you are a servicemember and a student, make sure you make the most of education-related deductions.
 For example, not many people are aware that the interest paid on student loans may be deductible.
 Document Form 1098-E is mailed to students from loan providers noting the total annual student loan interest paid.
 Be sure to bring this form with you when you meet with your tax preparer, and if you have yet to receive the form, contact your loan provider.

-- Relocating in 2006 may have also positioned you for tax savings.
+- Relocating may have also positioned you for tax savings.
 It is important to keep in mind that any moving expenses not covered by the government may be deductible as an adjustment to income.
 Also, if you donated personal items that were in "good" or better condition to a qualified charity, you can deduct the fair market value of the items donated as non-cash charitable contributions.

 - If you moved overseas, there are additional considerations.
 If you paid taxes to a foreign government, such as on your investments, they may be deductible.
 And, if your spouse lived with you overseas and earned income from a job, taxes paid on that income to a foreign government may also be deductible.